Why Use WordPress – An SEO’s Perspective

 Unlike many CMS’s WordPress also offers easy customisation of your URLs in order to make them SEO-friendly.
 An example of an SEO-friendly URL would be “www.widget-sellers.com/blue-widgets” where blue widgets is the main keyword you’re targeting.
 The URL can have a large effect on your search engine rankings and should always be considered.

-On-Page SEO Plugins
+Make On-Page SEO Simple

 There are countless plugins (free and paid) that make on-page SEO (and some off-page SEO) easier for WordPress.
 I’m not going to list them or review them because there’s already plenty of blogs that have done so.
 But it’s just another reason that WordPress is so great.

-I personally use Yoast’s free WordPress SEO plugin.
+We personally use Yoast’s free WordPress SEO plugin.
 Yoast is a company run by Joost De Valk, who is very respected in the SEO industry, and an authority on WordPress SEO.
 The plugin allows you to quickly and easily edit meta titles and meta descriptions, robots.txt, create XML sitemaps and a range of other functions which will improve your SEO.
 It’s all about making the often time-consuming SEO process as fast and easy as possible.

 So for all those who are asking us “Why use WordPress” – now you know why.
 We use WordPress because it’s the best way we know to provide high-quality SEO web design.
 Why don’t you see what we can do for your business website or blog!